This is a new music instrument. Its design reflects harmony, explained below.

 How harmony works

-This section gives a friendly and inexact introduction to harmony.
-It should be new to everyone, including musicians.
+This section gives a short explanation of harmony.
+It's new research, so it will be new to everyone, including musicians.

 A sound has a collection of frequencies.
 If two of these frequencies are close, but not equal, then we perceive a beating sound, called "roughness".
 Roughness causes dissonance.
-In the following graph: if one frequency is 200 Hz and the other frequency is from 200 Hz - 400 Hz, then the x-axis is the second frequency, and the y-axis is roughness.
+In the following graph: one frequency is 200 Hz, the second frequency is in the x-axis in Hz, and the y-axis is the roughness between them.

 roughness graph with 200 Hz lower tone, formula from Sethares

-More precisely, roughness appears from the linear combinations (sums and differences) of frequencies.
-Consonance requires these linear combinations to be either very close to 0 or far from 0, but not moderately close to 0.
+The new discovery is that roughness appears from the linear combinations (sums and differences) of frequencies.
+Dissonance is created when these combinations are moderately close to 0, rather than far from 0 or very close to 0.
 For example, 200 Hz, 310 Hz, 400 Hz is slightly dissonant because 200 - 310 * 2 + 400 = 20, which is close to 0, while 200 Hz, 300 Hz, 400 Hz is consonant.
-The more terms in the combination, the weaker it is: so 5a + 6b - 3c, with 5 + 6 + 3 = 14 terms, matters a lot less than 2a + b - c, with 4 terms. a - b is the strongest combination, and it gives the original definition for roughness, comparing two frequencices.
+The more terms in the combination, the weaker it is: so 5x + 6y - 3z, with 5 + 6 + 3 = 14 terms, matters a lot less than 2x + y - z, with 4 terms. x - y is the strongest combination, and it gives the original definition for roughness, comparing two frequencies.

 On this instrument, it's easy to calculate the ratios and linear combinations, so harmony is simple.
 On a piano, harmony is considerably harder, requiring you to count keys, memorize approximations of 2n/12, and do fractional arithmetic.
 So musicians generally memorize the harmonies, but you don't need to.
 It's more fun and satisfying to understand harmony than to memorize harmony.
 There are too many strange and obscure chords to memorize anyway.